Rick Simpson's cannabis oil

 During the subsequent years, the symptoms of his disease worsened, impeding Rick to have a normal life.
 After contemplating suicide, he decided to search for himself an alternative to improve his health.
 He reminded how smoking marijuana relieved him, and began to wonder which would be the effects of a cannabinoid concentrate in oil form.
 He began to grow marijuana plants to make an extraction from the female flowers, that he started to consume in small doses every day.
 According to Rick, the symptoms of his injury quickly relieved, his sleep improved and both pains and blood pressure lowered.
 Rick lost a lot of weight and even looked fit and healthy.
 He could finally live a normal life again!!.

-Soon after, Rick visited his mother -who suffered from psoriasis for many years – and applied his cannabis oil on the infected skin area.
-After a few weeks, the sores had dissapeared and her skin was healed.
+Soon after, Rick visited his mother -who suffered from psoriasis for many years - and applied his cannabis oil on the infected skin area.
+After a few weeks, the sores had disappeared and her skin was healed.
 Rick Simpson decided then that he was going to freely share his marijuana oil with all those patients who asked for it!!

 During the first year, Rick treated 50-60 people with diverse skin problems.
 The following year, he treated a man with a severe and inoperable melanoma (skin cancer) with his oil.
-This man was healed only three weeks after the beginning of Rick’s treatment.
-This person also mentioned that he suffered from glucoma, and Rick recommended him to consume cannabis oil by mouth.
+This man was healed only three weeks after the beginning of Rick's treatment.
+This person also mentioned that he suffered from glaucoma, and Rick recommended him to consume cannabis oil by mouth.
 The eye pressure of this patient soon decreased.

 Unfortunately, Rick Simpson attracted the wrath of Police and Justice in Canada, where he was first questioned and then imprisoned.
 The last episode was in 2009, just a day after being awarded "Freedom fighter of the year" by High Times magazine.
 He was treated like a criminal and was judged as a common dealer, while he always proposed his oil freely and only for therapeutic purposes.
 He decided then to leave Canada and seek political asylum in Europe, where he still works on his famous cannabis oil.